Combined Sewer System

 - Separating within the combined sewer system

 Since the 1970s, several parts of the combined sewer system have been re-piped to separate the flow of sanitary sewer and stormwater, resulting in fewer overflow events and a reduction of stormwater sent to the wastewater treatment plant.
 21 of 46 outfalls have been separated.

 - Fully utilizing existing gray infrastructure

-Using state-of-the-art monitoring technology and telemetry, we are able to see the volume, flow rate, and capacity in our system of pipes, pumps, ditches, and detention ponds in real time.
+Using state-of-the-art monitoring technology and telemetry, we are able to see the volume, flow rate, and capacity in our system of pipes, pumps, ditches, and detention ponds in real-time.
 Once excess storage capacity is identified, control valves, gates, and weirs will be used to maximize flow to the wastewater treatment plant.

 - Implementing the RVA Clean Water Plan